kognise/digitalgov-workflow-react/README.md

    You can create links with `mklink /J TO FROM` on Windows or `ln -s FROM TO` on Unix-based systems (the second one is untested, please notify me if I'm wrong).

+   Also note that you only have to complete this step if you want to use any icons, images, or font.

 ## Running

 **In development**